 I know many simply don’t get one, but in my opinion, it’s absolutely necessary.
 In case of an accident you wouldn’t want to pay thousands of dollar for your hospital stay and medical treatments.
-A popular international health insurance is Cigna Global.
-Your plan depends on factors like age and what you want to cover.
-But for now let’s take the amount I had to pay when I was with them.
-That was about 150 USD a month.
+A popular international travel insurance is SafetyWing.
+They are by far the cheapest travel medical insurance you can get (and still have a great service!).
+Their plans start at 37 USD a month.

 You might want to get malaria preventions and vaccinations, like rabies, typhoid, hepatitis A, or yellow fever.
 Prices vary greatly for each shot.
 Your costs also depend on where you get them and how many you need.
 The last time I got a bunch of re-boosts it cost me about 250 USD.

 Depending on your nationality and how long you want to stay the costs can vary.
 It often is somewhere between 30 and 50 USD.
 Bear in mind that tourist visas often allow you to stay between 30 and 90 days.
 So in case you stay 3 months in one country, without having to do visa runs, you need 2 visas in your first 6 months.

 If you want to start a digital nomad life, you also need decent electronics.
 A laptop, smartphone and camera gear are the tools that many nomads need to make money.
 At this stage, let’s assume you already have that equipment at home.
 In case you need to upgrade, add your expenses.